There is no possible excuse for children to go hungry in this country. Yet it happens - every day, in every community.

 Millions of kids rely on school for regular meals.
 But in the summer, those meals disappear.
 No Kid Hungry is helping community leaders with the funding and know-how they need to start summer meals sites, as well as advocating for needed changes to the national summer meals program.

-Currently, the national summer meals programs reaches just 16 percent of the children who need help when school is out of session.
+Currently, the national summer meals programs reaches just a fraction of the children who need help when school is out of session.

 The Afterschool Meals Program, part of the Child and Adult Care Food Program (CACFP), helps kids get the nutritious meals they need in a safe, supervised location after the school day ends.
 This program is the newest federal child nutrition program, so No Kid Hungry is working to ensure that more kids, families and teachers know about it and are able to take advantage of it.